 The Romanian Angel Appeal Foundation and Heal the World

 The Romanian Angel Appeal Foundation (RAA) was launched in 1990 by a group of British volunteers who saw the terrible conditions in Romanian orphanages and decided to do something to improve the living conditions for the children subjected to such.
-Led by Beatle’s wives Olivia Harrison, Barbara Bach Starkey, Linda McCartney and Yoko Ono; artists such as Elton John and The Beatles together with over 100 volunteers joined the cause and travelled to Romania to help renovate the country’s orphanages, bringing food, clothes, toys – and hope – to countless children in need.
+Led by Beatle’s wives Olivia Harrison, Barbara Bach Starkey, Linda McCartney and Yoko Ono; over 100 volunteers joined the cause and travelled to Romania to help renovate the country’s orphanages, bringing food, clothes, toys – and hope – to countless children in need.
 Indeed, Michael’s own Heal the World Foundation was regularly in consultation with the charity, particularly during the time of his visit to Romania and the launch of his Foundation in the early 90s.

 After the British volunteers finished their mission in Romania, Romanian volunteers decided to carry on, turning their attention towards helping children diagnosed with HIV.
 From 1996 to 2012 their projects gave much-needed support and help to HIV positive children and teenagers who had been infected in Romanian hospitals during 1985 – 1989.
 Among those projects were 16 day care centers that offered medical, psychological and social support for HIV+ children and their families.
 A mobile unit saw such otherwise shunned children treated by dentists and dermatologists.
 Prevention programs in high schools followed by social integration projects for young HIV+ children saw many thrive that were once written off as having no hope of survival.

 Since 2013, the RAA extended its remit to include programs dedicated to children with autism and to persons affected by tuberculosis (TB).